 Well, y’all, here we are again: Back-to-school time!
-(Well, very nearly.)
-While here at Wee HQ, we’re not quiiiiiite prepared for this yet, we have gone ahead and rounded up our very favorite lunch gear (bags and other accoutrements) for a new year — and we’ve done it for both grown-ups and kids, because everybody enjoys a fresh lunch set-up, no?
+In preparation (celebration!?), we’ve gone ahead and rounded up our very favorite lunch gear (bags and other accoutrements) for a new year — and we’ve done it for both grown-ups and kids, because everybody enjoys a fresh lunch set-up, no?

 I can’t say enough about my love for LunchBots, a collection of stainless steel containers for soups, sandwiches, fruits, dips, yogurt and more.
 My personal favorites are the classic four-compartment Bento boxes, which force me to at least consider packing a balanced lunch, but we also use the snack containers a lot, because they’re perfect for cut fruit, crackers, and veggies and hummus.
 Everything is leak-proof, everything is dishwasher safe, everything is BPA-free and stainless steel, and it all fits nicely in a small lunchbox or bag.
 It’s not cheap, but we’ve had ours for years and they’re still going strong.
 If plastic is more your gig, New Zealand-based Sistema also makes awesome BPA- and phthalate-free bento containers with (helpful!) movable compartments and lids that clasp and never leak.
 They are also dishwasher safe.